YouDirk/youdirk_numeric_io/CONTRIBUTING.md

 targets
 * `run_client` and `run_server`

-It seems that there exist no official Minecraft Launcher for Linux.
-For that you must install the Forge-Jar and Mod-Jar manually to your productive installation.
+It seems that there doesn't exist an official Minecraft Launcher for Linux.
+For that reason you must install the Forge-Jar and Mod-Jar manually to your productive Minecraft installation.
 Such as every other user :P ...

 tested on system:
 * Debian 10.0 (Buster), Kernel `Linux 4.19.0-5-amd64`